2023 Solar Incentives Guide for Paris, TX - Tax Credits & Rebates

 EcoWatch's Paris, TX Solar Incentives FAQs

 If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Talking to the company that installed your solar system, or any local Paris solar installer, can help you learn more about what incentives you can apply for.
+If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Reaching out to the company that installed your system, or any local Paris solar installer, can help you learn more about what incentives you can apply for.

-To find the best solar panel installation companies near you, read our article on the top solar companies in Paris.
+To discover the top solar panel installation companies near you, read our article on the best solar companies in Paris.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.